Adam Levine didn't think he was the marrying kind, either.

 "It's funny how they latch on to you," Levine told RS.
 "By 'man-whore,' they mean '28-year-old guy who fell into a good situation and had fun.
 I was dabbling, hanging out, partying, drinking, giving hugs, doing other things we won't talk about.
 It was the hedonistic part of my brain.
 But was I seriously dating anybody who was a famous person?
 No. It was flattering, but I got credit for a lot of things I didn't do."

-He said in 2011, while he was dating Anne V., that his touring schedule and marriage-like commitment to his band were among the things he considered when thinking about tying the knot.
+He said in 2011, while he was dating Anne V.—whose hands are covering his privates in the famous nude photo of him published in Cosmopolitan UK that year—that his touring schedule and marital-like commitment to his band were among the things he considered when thinking about tying the knot.

 "There are many things that keep me from getting married," Levine told Elle.com.
 "But there will be a time when marriage makes sense to me...
 I have a very all-over-the-place lifestyle.
 The people I know who are married—90 percent of them have houses and live in the same place and sleep in the same bed every night."
 Moreover, he said, he didn't want to get married just because everybody else was doing it.